 This method is pretty easy if you know what to look for.

-Let’s start with the most easily recognizable sub-species of painted turtle, the Southern Painted.
+Let’s start with the most easily recognizable subspecies of the painted turtle, the Southern Painted.

 How To Identify A Southern Painted Turtle

 The Southern Painted Turtle is super easy to recognize.
 Their plastrons (the part of their shell that is on the bottom) are completely solid yellow.